getrepublic/republic/README.md

 > Think of morality as fundamental and program as use.

-An experimental content management system and new idea playground.
+An experimental web framework and new idea playground.

 _**WIP**_